 The Jack Russell is a commonly known household pet, renowned for being the small, loyal companion every family hopes to have as their dog.
 Aside from their affectionate, loving ways, another great positive for having a Jack Russell breed in your family is their rather low maintenance needs when it comes to grooming.

 One of the main causes of excess shedding can be irritated skin.
 You must make sure you don’t bathe your Jack Russell Terrier too often, as this will harm their skin and affect the health of their coat.
 Bathing only when needed and regular brushing (sometimes daily in the seasonal change months where their shedding is higher) with a bristle brush can be all your Jack Russell’s grooming needs to be.

-Jack Russell Terriers can either have a smooth or rough coat and their hair is usually quite short, making it much easier for you to groom.
+Jack Russell Terriers do shed their hair, they can either have a smooth or rough coat and their hair is usually quite short, making it much easier for you to groom.
 As their hair is so short, this does result in quite a lot of shedding all year round, getting particularly worse when the seasons change in spring and autumn.

 Regularly brushing your Jack Russell will help greatly reduce the amount they shed , making your life much easier.
 As you brush through your dog's hair, you move skin oil across their body, which helps the fur to stay in place better and reduces their shedding.